sdesabbata/energy-and-deprivation/README.md

 patchwork
 ```

-After cloning the repository, you can set up the `data` folder and download the data running the four scripts in the `utils` folder as shown below.
+After cloning the repository, you can set up the `data` folder, download the data by running the four scripts in the `utils` folder and render the analysis documents as shown below.

 ```
-source("utils/000-prep.R")
-source("utils/100-data-get-IMD2019.R")
-source("utils/110-data-get-elec-consumption.R")
-source("utils/111-data-get-gas-consumption.R")
+source("utils/utils-000-prep.R")
+source("utils/utils-100-data-get-IMD2019.R")
+source("utils/utils-110-data-get-elec-consumption.R")
+source("utils/utils-111-data-get-gas-consumption.R")

+rmarkdown::render("analysis/analysis-000-exploratory-energy-deprivation.Rmd")
 ```

 ## Data licence